hmyuuu/kirin/docs/index.md

 </div>
 </div>

-Kirin is the **K**ernel **I**ntermediate **R**epresentation **In**frastructure developed at [QuEra Computing Inc](https://quera.com).
+Kirin is the **K**ernel **I**ntermediate **R**epresentation **In**frastructure developed.
 It is a compiler infrastructure for building compilers for embedded domain-specific languages (eDSLs) that target scientific computing kernels especially for quantum computing use cases where domain-knowledge in quantum computation is critical in the implementation of a compiler.
-This is also the infrastructure that powers the [Bloqade SDK](https://bloqade.quera.com).

 ## Installation